-Pallavi Sirajuddin joined WEST in 2019 as a Biologist / Field Coordinator in the Lemoyne, Pennsylvania office.
-Prior to working with bats, Pallavi worked on a long-term monitoring project in Belize to collect data on Jaguars and other carnivores using remote camera traps.
-After she graduated with her Bachelors of Science degree at Virginia Tech University in 2013, she continued to work in Belize and assisted on a camera trap project in Botswana as well.
+Pallavi Sirajuddin joined WEST in 2019 as a biologist/field coordinator in the Lemoyne, Pennsylvania office.
+Prior to working with bats, Pallavi worked on a long-term monitoring project in Belize to collect data on jaguars and other carnivores using remote camera traps.
+After she graduated with her Bachelor of Science degree at Virginia Tech University in 2013, she continued to work in Belize and also assisted on a camera trap project in Botswana.
 Pallavi began working with bats in 2014 with the University of Tennessee, Knoxville.
-She went on to work on numerous bat related projects with the Georgia Department of Natural Resources, University of Georgia, and University of Brunei-Darussalam, in the Borneo forest.
-She graduated with her Masters of Science degree at Clemson University, in December of 2018.
-Her graduate research focused on the torpor patterns of tri-colored bats and their vulnerability to white-nose syndrome in the southeastern United States.
-Pallavi has experience safely capturing and handling bats, radio telemetry, and affixing transmitters on bats from her previous field experiences and graduate school.
+She went on to work on numerous bat-related projects with the Georgia Department of Natural Resources, University of Georgia, and University of Brunei-Darussalam in the Borneo forest.
+She graduated with her Master of Science degree at Clemson University in December of 2018.
+Her graduate research focused on the torpor patterns of tri-colored bats and their vulnerability to white-nose syndrome in the southeastern U.S. Pallavi has experience safely capturing and handling bats, radio-telemetry, and affixing transmitters on bats from her previous field experiences and graduate school.
 She is able to statically analyze transmitter data in R studio and has some experience manually identifying bat echolocation calls in AnalookW.